401-advanced-javascript-wenhao/401-reading/class16-reading.md

 ## Event Driven Programming
 How can we leverage event driven in software application?
-* Everything is JS is an object.
+* Everything in JS is an object.
 Even arrays, functions, documents, windows are object.
 * Most action in JS are event driven
   * UI Events - click, hover, zoom etc
   * Express routes